0xr3ngar/cherri/README.md

 # 🍒 Cherri

 > Cherry-pick PRs with ease!
-Automatically cherry-pick merged pull requests marked with a specific emoji to your target branch.
+Automatically cherry-pick merged pull requests marked with a specific emoji in their title or with a specific label.

 ## About the Name